-- (A) Motor vehicle sales, lease, and rental lots shall front on a major or minor arterial. - (B) Vehicles for sale or lease may be displayed in the established front yard under the following conditions: - (1) All new display areas must be paved; and - (2) No vehicle shall be displayed within fifteen feet of the street right-of-way; and - (3) A strip averaging eight feet in width, but in no case less than five feet in width, located in the area of the lot between the street right-of-way and the vehicle display area shall be heavily landscaped with evergreen shrubs and flowering plants which are suitable for this climate and the growing conditions present on the site.
-A recommended plant list for shrubs is available from the Town of Red Cross planning department.
+- (A) Motor vehicle sales, lease, and rental lots shall front on a major or minor arterial. - (B) Vehicles for sale or lease may be displayed in the established front yard under the following conditions: - (1) All new display areas must be paved; and - (2) No vehicle shall be displayed within fifteen feet of the street right-of-way; and - (3) A strip averaging eight feet in width, located in the area of the lot between the street right-of-way and the vehicle display area shall be heavily landscaped with are suitable for this climate and the recommended plant list for shrubs planning department.
 This strip shall be immediately adjacent to the vehicle display area.
-The number of plantings may be reduced if used in conjunction with and placed on the street side of an opaque, decorative wall at least two and one-half feet in height.
-This requirement is in addition to any other screening requirements established by this ordinance. - (C) Outdoor storage of vehicles in process of repair and vehicles for sale or lease that are in the process of dealer preparation for buyer/lessee pick up are permitted as follows: - (1) Such storage areas are exempt from the interior landscaping requirements for parking lots.
+The number of plantings may placed on the street side of an opaque, decorative wall at least two and one-half feet in height.
+This requirement is in established by this ordinance. - (C) Outdoor storage of vehicles in process of repair and vehicles for sale or lease that are in the process of dealer preparation for buyer/lessee pick up are permitted as follows: - (1) Such storage areas are exempt from the interior landscaping requirements for parking lots.
 However, the perimeter landscaping requirements of parking lots shall apply to such storage areas and screen by an opaque fence. - (2) Such storage areas may only be located behind the principal building and/or its accessory buildings, and shall not be placed within 100 feet of any property line that abuts a thoroughfare or local public street. - (D) Businesses are prohibited from using amplified speaker/public address systems except within fully enclosed building(s). - (E) No more than twenty-five vehicles shall be permitted to be stored outside on the site at any given time.